AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

 In order to use the **pressure module**, the user has to provide a set of artifacts:

 #.
 A lnas file: It contains the information about the mesh.
 #.
-HDF time series: It contains the pressure signals indexed by each of the mesh vertices.
+HDF time series: It contains the pressure signals indexed by each of the mesh triangles.
 #.
 Domain static pressure time series: It contains the pressure signals for probes far away from the building.
 #.
 Zoning information (Optional): Necessary for defining the bounding area for calculating shape and net force coefficients.
 It is not necessary for pressure coefficient use case only.